Unsubscribing Made Easy: Understanding Email Unsubscribe Law Canons

 Authentication

-Senders must ensure their sending domains or IPs have valid forward and reverse DNS records (also known as PTR records).
+Senders must ensure their email domains and IP addresses have valid forward and reverse DNS records, also known as PTR records.
 This helps confirm ownership of the domain or IP used for sending.
-Email marketers also need to use a TLS connection to encrypt email transmissions, protecting content during delivery.
+Email marketers also need to use an SSL or TLS connection to encrypted email transmissions, protecting email content during delivery.

 Email security protocols explained: